alexandergall/bf-sde-nixpkgs/README.md

 [nix-shell(SDE-9.7.0):~]$
 ```

-The model uses `veth` interfaces to connect to the emulated ports.
+By default, the model uses `veth` interfaces to connect to the
-These interfaces are set up with the script `veth_setup.sh`.
-It
+emulated ports.
+These interfaces are set up with the script
-requires root privileges and needs to be called with `sudo`
+`veth_setup.sh`.
+It requires root privileges and needs to be called
+with `sudo`

 ```
 $ sudo $(type -p veth_setup.sh)